Expented/tgdtp/README.md

 ## Last words

-I you have questions, or you find an error, you can create an issues.
+If you have any questions, or you find an error, you can create an issues.

 Made with ❤️ by Expented